List of polyhedral stellations: Hemipolychrons

 This family of stellations does not strictly fulfill the definition of a polyhedron that is bound by vertices, and Wenninger notes that at the limit their facets can be interpreted as forming unbounded elongated pyramids, or equivalently, prisms (indistinguishably).
 As with their dual polyhedra, these hemipolyhedral stellations are isotoxal polyhedra (in their case, at infinity).
-The final polyhedron on this list, the great dirhombicosidodecacron, is the only stellation whose dual figure — the last-indexed and most complex uniform polyhedron, the great dirhombicosidodecahedron (U_{75}) — is constructed using a spherical quadrilateral Wythoff construction (rather than with spherical triangles).
-(Note: The dual to the great dirhombicosidodecacron is furthermore the only non-degenerate uniform polyhedron that is unable to be constructed using a spherical triangular Wythoff construction; its coincidental figure (the great disnub dirhombidodecacron), on the other hand, is dual to the great disnub dirhombidodecahedron, which is the only degenerate uniform polyhedron with coincident edges discovered to date, constructed instead using traditional triangular and quadrilateral Wythoff spherical domains.)
+The final polyhedron on this list, the great dirhombicosidodecacron, is the only stellation whose dual figure — the last-indexed and most complex non-degenerate uniform polyhedron, the great dirhombicosidodecahedron (U_{75}) — is constructed using a spherical quadrilateral Wythoff construction (rather than with spherical triangles).
+(Note: The dual to the great dirhombicosidodecacron is furthermore the only non-degenerate uniform polyhedron that is unable to be constructed using a spherical triangular Wythoff construction; its coincidental figure (the great disnub dirhombidodecacron), on the other hand, is dual to the great disnub dirhombidodecahedron, which is the only degenerate uniform hemipolyhedron, also constructed with quadrilateral Wythoff spherical domains.)

-The tetrahemihexahedron is the only hemipolyhedron to produce a dual hemipolychron without a coincidental figure, the tetrahemihexacron.
+The tetrahemihexacron is the only hemipolycron to lack a coincidental figure arising from duals of distinct hemipolyhedra with common facetings.